 - BA or BS degree from an accredited institution

 - Math 2233 (Multi-Variable Calculus) and Math 2184 (Linear Algebra I), or equivalent course work

 - Undergraduate GPA of at least 3.0 or one letter of recommendation from a professor in a quantitative field,

 - $75 application fee.

 NOTE: Neither GRE scores nor statements of purpose will be required.
 TOEFL requirements will follow GW policy.
 In the event that an applicant’s GPA is above 3.0, a letter of recommendation is not required.
-An applicant whose GPA is below 3.0 will not be rejected automatically.
-However, a letter of recommendation is not sufficient for admission.
-The transcripts must demonstrate that the applicant is academically prepared for the program.
-The Department’s Graduate Committee reviews all applications and makes the admission’s decision on a case by case basis.
+An applicant whose GPA is below 3.0 will not be rejected automatically, but a letter of recommendation is not sufficient for admission; the transcripts must demonstrate that the applicant is academically prepared for the program.
+The Department’s Graduate Committee reviews all applications and makes the admissions decision on a case by case basis.

 A transcript is required from each college and university attended, regardless of whether or not a degree program was completed.
 Copies of transcripts must be uploaded to the online application.
 We will request official transcripts only if you are admitted.
 If academic records are in a language other than English, please upload the English translation only.